kaisersoftapps/docs/docs/script-master/fragments/index.md

 ## Examples

-- [Creating a Custom Action to show issue contributors](./example-issue-contributors.md). example to demonstrate how you can create a Custom Action that fetches and displays the list of all the user names who edited current issue.
+- [Jira: Creating a Custom Action to show issue contributors](./example-issue-contributors.md). example to demonstrate how you can create a Custom Action that fetches and displays the list of all the user names who edited current issue.
-- [Find unused project components](./example-find-unused-components.md).
+- [Jira: Find unused project components](./example-find-unused-components.md).
 As a fragment for the "Project Page" location, you can find all the components without any issues and delete them in bulk.
-- [Get recent page contributors](./example-page-contributors.md).
+- [Confluence: Get recent page contributors](./example-page-contributors.md).
 This script retrieves the list of recent contributors for the current page and prints them as a comma-separated string.

 :::note More Examples